aseetharam/tutorials/data-mapping.md

  --outFileNamePrefix OUTPURNAME_star \
  --readFilesIn INPUT_1.fq INPUT_2.fq
 ```
+`runMode` tells that we are running STAR for aligning the reads, `runThreadN` is to make the run faster (use more CPUs), `genomeDir` is where the index files are located (from the previous command), `readFilesCommand` tells that the files we are providing as input are compressed (gz) and it needs to be uncompressed before aligning,  `outFileNamePrefix` prefix for the output files, and finally, the input files (2, forward and reverse).

 Since we need to run this for all 12 files, we will create a submission script and run them all separately.